 Author's Note: I wasn't trying to write this with some special meaning in mind; it just sort of happened.
 While I wasn't whipped by the principles of writing when I started this, I was motivated by the fact it entertained me.
-This is an original story with my own original characters, who can all be viewed from my profile on my deviantart account as the story progresses.
+This is an original story with my own original characters, who can all be viewed from my profile on my tumblr as the story progresses.
 I do not own the merchandise, company, yadda yadda of Pokemon.
-While the beginning is lighthearted, in the future it may generate some dark themes.
-Just warning you if it comes to that!
+While the beginning is lighthearted, in the future it generates some dark themes.

 WARNING: This story will contain violence, language (hopefully not too foul), and some inappropriate jokes made by the protagonist herself.